LaReiter/LaReiter.github.io/about.md

 <hr class="about-break">

 <div class="about-intro">
-  <p>The world is a noisy place, and what we care to know is often blocked by this curtain of noise.</p>
+  <p>Our world is a noisy place.</p>
   <p>People are noisy.
-We are biased and irrational, and we often act out of self-interest.</p>
+We are biased, capricious, and often act out of self-interest.</p>
   <p>Phenomena are noisy.
-The natural world, and the human-made constructs within it, are full of random variation.</p>
+The natural world, and the human-made constructs within it, are full of randomness.</p>
   <p>So what happens when noisy people try to understand noisy phenomena?
-Noise compounds, and the curtain becomes more like a brick wall.</p>
+Noise compounds, and the noise curtain surrounding our world becomes more like a brick wall.</p>
   <p>To make this brick wall penetrable, we need to reduce the noise within ourselves.</p>
-  <p>Therefore, I strive to become a neutral observer of the truth.
+  <p>I am reminded of this each day, where I strive to become a neutral observer of the truth.
 To self-criticize, to reflect and to always ask questions.</p>
 </div>

 <div class="about-row">